March 2026 Slice of Life, No. 20

-This Sunday, exactly one week before Easter, is Palm Sunday–the first day of Holy Week, perhaps the most celebrated week in Christianity.
+In about a week, we will celebrate Palm Sunday–the first day of Holy Week, perhaps the most celebrated week in Christianity.
 It begins with Jesus’ triumphal entry into Jerusalem, recorded in all four Gospels (Matthew 21, Mark 11, Luke 19, John 12).
-This week I have been reading these accounts again, imagining how I might have felt if I had been there.
-Wednesday, after reading them again, I began to pen a narrative.
-I share a part of it today, in draft form, the part about Jesus’ triumphal entry.
+A couple years ago, when I was reading these accounts, I imagined how I might have felt if I had been there.
+As I read the four accounts again, I began to pen a narrative.
+I chose to take the voice of a child.
+Part of the narrative is in this slice, in draft form, the part about Jesus’ triumphal entry.

 I Was a Child